CiscoDevNet/monitoring-as-code/ECS/README.md

 - Cluster VPC - Virtual Private Cloud where the service is going to run, can be default for testing purposes,
 - Auto-assign public IP - Enabled -in case that your application needs to have an accessible IP address.

-Create a Service and take a note of the Security Group in case that ports need to be opened.
+Create a Service and take a note of the Security Group in case that application ports needs to be open and Security Group Inbound rules needs to be added.